 His solution was to position the seam — not a straight-edged seam but one that had rock-like characteristics — where the surface elevation would change.

-Some of his bilevel counters are one piece, with the height difference built into the form.
-Others are two pieces that vary in thickness and are joined during the installation process.
+Some of his bilevel concrete countertops are one piece, with the height difference built into the form.
+Others are two pieces that vary in thickness.
+The joint then happens during the installation process.
 The offset from one level of a countertop to the next is generally about three quarters of an inch, but Ashby says he can easily adjust that to fit a customer’s desire.

 The need for control